-In short, the abundance of human artists gleefully adopting a negative position on AI art in recent weeks is discouraging to those involved in AI-generated art.
+In short, the abundance of human artists gleefully adopting a negative position on AI art is discouraging to those involved in AI-generated art.
 But the debate is a lively one.

-“Creation is our best weapon,” read a Twitter post from this week’s flare-up, featuring a hand-drawn soldier in the style of a Spartan warrior.
-The soldier’s shield has been drawn to mimic the now-popular anti-AI symbol making the rounds on social media this week.
-The post has more than 30,000 likes.
+“Creation is our best weapon,” read a Twitter post from the December 2022 flare-up featuring a hand-drawn soldier in the style of a Spartan warrior.
+The soldier’s shield has been drawn to mimic the now-popular anti-AI symbol making the rounds on social media.
+The post has more than 33,000 likes.
 It’s a shame so many people view the AI-art tool dynamic as a literal fight.
 It might feel that way now, but reveling in and mythologizing their position is probably not the best tact for their case, right or wrong.

 The future isn’t going away

 AI art tools are helping to democratize art.
-Rather than silo themselves off as a sacred class of citizen that are the sole keepers of truth, beauty, and meaning of artistic expression, artists could benefit from welcoming and encouraging it.
-Imagine the entire artistic community endorsing, engage with, and advancing AI art.
+Rather than silo themselves off as a sacred class of citizens that are the sole keepers of truth, beauty, and meaning of artistic expression, artists could benefit from welcoming and encouraging it.
+Imagine the entire artistic community endorsing, engaging with, and advancing AI art.

 Just like artistic plagiarism, this issue is not unique to AI art tools.
 Deepfakes have been around since the late 1990s, and plagiarism is arguably as old as humanity itself.
 Technological developments that make it easier for society to do or achieve amazing things inherently make it easier for us to do or achieve terrible things.
 That is more a reflection of the people behind the tools than it is of the tools themselves.
 Neither does this fact constitute a reason to do away with the technological advance altogether.